alas42/ft_containers/docs/README.md

 -> Messy and actually I can't even if I want, the map iterator, a bidirectionnal one has to point over
     value_type (ft::pair<const Key, T>).
 damn, how then ?

+MORE LOGICAL DAM..T
+Actually, a iterator doesn't has to access the rbtree.
+Just to two functions of node
+1. predecessor
+2. successor

+A newly instanciated iterator is useless.
+It will be assigned the begin() or end() of the map or sonething like that There is no problem anymore, right ?
+I guess huh.
+Next, on the plate we have :
+    .Actually implement begin() and end() to test everything we just did .Do the rest of the functions like insert and stuff .Substract new and delete with the allocator's functions .Do Compare (value_compare) friend class ( and pair actually (code already written but is it correct ? )) .SFINAE : Enable_if and is_integral
+    .
+AND TEST THE SHIT OUT OF IT